 This blue silk mantelet, sewn for my American Girl Felicity doll, is a rather special piece of clothing.

 Some time ago, my mother-in-law gifted me an old silk blouse to use in my doll sewing projects.
-It was a blouse from the early 1990s, when shirts were cut generously, and had room for three sets of shoulder pads in the shoulder.
+It was a blouse from the early 1990s, when shirts were cut generously, and had room for three sets of shoulder pads.
 The silk crepe fabric had a good deal of water-staining, but by doing the body of the mantelet in two halves, I was able to cut around the stains and had just enough fabric left over for the ruffle and the hood.

 The mantelet is lined with a piece of gorgeously soft and slithery white silk jacquard left over from another blouse – one my own mother made more than 40 years ago.
 There was very little fabric left; only a ragged square piece marked with a faded gold makers label, but there was just enough –